 LMstudio, a chatgpt alternative running on laptop

 ChatGPT has taken the world by storm.
-We’ve also used ChatGPT alternatives like Google’s Bard, and Bing AI Chat.
+We’ve used ChatGPT alternatives like Google’s Bard, and Bing AI Chat.
 But all of them require an Internet connection to run.
 Not to mention, advanced models like ChatGPT4 require a paid subscription to use.

 Open-source LLMs (Large Language Models) on the other hand have become powerful enough to challenge ChatGPT4 and have become very popular these days.
 However, an average end user like us doesn’t know how to run them on our own PCs or Macs.

-But what if you could run an advanced LLM locally on your PC or Mac completely offline?
+But what if you could run an advanced ChatGPT like LLM locally on your PC or Mac completely offline?
 That is possible now thanks to software like LM Studio, GPT4All, and Ollama.
 In this post, I will show you how to run one of these software LM Studio on your computer and chat with an AI model without any internet.

 The first step is to go ahead and download the LM Studio software from its website and install it on your device.